New Client FAQs

 First, check your SPAM folder.
 It is possible that your email program mislabeled the email as SPAM.
 If you are still unable to locate it, please contact The Counseling Center at (317) 754-0808 or at Jason.Lynch@counselingmail.com.

-What else can I do with the Scheduling Portal?
+What else can I do with the Client Portal?

-The Scheduling Portal is a HIPAA compliant method of communication between you and your counselor.
-You will receive copies of invoices and SuperBills in the Scheduling Portal.
-Additionally, your counselor can send documents to you and you can upload documents to share with him.
+The Client Portal is a HIPAA compliant method of communication between you and your counselor.
+You will receive copies of invoices and SuperBills in the Client Portal.
+Additionally, your counselor can send documents to you, and you can upload documents to share with him.

 Can you bill my insurance?